ThePalaceProject/web-patron/README.md

 The following environment variables can also be set to further configure the application.
 * Set `SHORTEN_URLS=false` to stop the app from removing common parts of the circulation manager URLs from the web app's URLs.
 * Set `CACHE_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.

-## Manager, Registry, and Application Configurations
-Any Circulation Manager you'll be using with the app also needs a configuration setting to turn on CORS headers.
-In the Circulation Manager interface, go to the Sitewide Settings section under System Configuration (`/admin/web/config/sitewideSettings`) and add a setting for "URL of the web catalog for patrons".
-For development, you can set this to "*", but for production it should be the real URL where you will run the catalog.

-If you are using a Library Registry, this configuration will automatically be created when you register libraries with the Registry, but you need to configure the URL in the Library Registry by running `bin/configuration/configure_site_setting --setting="web_client_url=http://library.org/{uuid}"` (replace the URL with your web client URL).
-Otherwise, you'll need to create a sitewide setting for it in the Circulation Manager.
-Finally, make sure that the libraries are registered to the Library Registry you are using.